 Who do we help?

 Christ City offers counselling for single adults (19 and older) and couples who are struggling with any difficulty regardless of the reason why.
-We will consider counseling teens, depending on the issue and the maturity of the teen.
-Parental approval is required, and parental participation may be expected (if requested by the counselor).
+We will consider counselling teens, depending on the issue and the maturity of the teen.
+Parental approval is required, and parental participation may be expected (if requested by the counsellor).
 For preteens, we think it is best to counsel the parents in how to disciple their children.

 At this point in time our counselling is limited to covenant members and attenders of Christ City, or close relatives of a covenant member/attender.
-Furthermore, we require that anyone who is receiving counselling through our ministry regularly attend one of our neighbourhood churches for the duration of their counseling.
+Furthermore, we require that anyone who is receiving counselling through our ministry regularly attend one of our neighbourhood churches for the duration of their counselling.
 During this time, they are to consider that church to be their church home.

 Who does the counselling?

 The counsellor who will walk alongside you will be a trained biblical counsellor.
-At Christ City we have chosen the Association of Certified Biblical Counselors (ACBC) as our training and certifying agency.
+At Christ City we have chosen the Association of Certified Biblical Counsellors (ACBC) as our training and certifying agency.
 All of our counsellors are either trained and certified according to these standards or supervised by someone with ACBC certification.
 Because our counsellors are certified biblical counsellors, they are not governed by any secular agency, nor are they licensed or certified by the Province of British Columbia.